smu-iot20-g7/documentation/docs/src/journal/fsr-rfid.md

 On the sensor board, we have our round force sensor to detect when there is tray placed on the board.
 This allows us to track the first tray-in count on the trolley and add the relevant count into the database.
 For subsequent tray-in counts, we used the motion sensor which is placed directly above the board to detect the motion when more trays are placed into the trolley.
 Upon detection of tray placed into the trolley, we add a tray-in count into the database.

+The round force sensor also help to track when the cleaner remove the stack of trays collected from the trolley back to the stall, when we detect motion and there is no force detected we will take it as a trays had been removed from the trolley.

 Lastly, as the trolley must be mobile and cannot be connected to a power source at all times, we used a portable charger to power the RaspberryPi which was attached to our sensor board.

+#### Summarise Flow:
+1) When a tray is being placed on the trolley - Force detected (Value change from 0 to 1) - Motion detected (Value change from 0 to 1)
+2) Data will then be added to the database
+3) Once tray is being removed from the trolley - Motion detected (Value change from 0 to 1) - Force not detected (Value change from 1 to 0)
+4) Add a minus 1 count to the database

 ### Sensors we use
 * Round Force Sensor (FSR)
 * Motion Sensor \